ckdckd145/statmanager-kr/article/paper.md

 # Statement of need

 `Statmanager-kr` is a statistical package for Python in `Pandas`.
 This package provides methods commonly used for null hypothesis significance testing (NHST), which is of interest to researchers in various fields [@Moon2020].
-It is also possible to test for normality or equivariance using the Shapiro-Wilk, Levene, or Fmax tests.
+It is also possible to test for normality or equivariance using the Shapiro-Wilk, Levene, or F<sub>max</sub> tests.

 Most of the statistical software available today is difficult to use, as a previous study reported that one of the challenges students face in statistics courses was "using software" [@Murtonen:2003].
 Although there are basic statistical libraries in Python, such as Scipy [@seabold:2010] and Statsmodels [@Virtanen:2020], they are quite complex.
 While some studies require complex and detailed statistical modeling and analysis, there are also many studies that require only a few hypothesis tests.
 Therefore, the development of an easy-to-use statistical package would be of great benefit to these researchers.